Detroit avoids cash crunch as judge halts lawsuit

-DETROIT Detroit averted a financial meltdown after a Michigan judge on Wednesday dismissed a lawsuit that would have left the city without money it needs to make a key debt payment in two days.
+DETROIT Detroit averted a financial meltdown after a Michigan judge on Wednesday dismissed a lawsuit that had threatened to cut off the city from state funds and which would have left the city without money to make a key debt payment in two days.

-Mayor Dave Bing called the episode, which threatened to cut off the city from state funds, an "unfortunate distraction".
-He said Detroit will be able to make a $34.2 million payment on its pension debt on Friday.
-Fears of an impending cash crunch had led to a cut in the city's credit ratings.
+Mayor Dave Bing called the episode, which led to a cut in the city's credit ratings, an "unfortunate distraction," saying that Motown will be able to make a $34.2 million payment on its pension debt on Friday.

 "Now it's time for the city to move forward," the mayor told reporters.

-The deal was opposed by some council members because of the loss of independence it implies and the harsh spending cuts it is expected to impose.
+He added that talks were held on Wednesday with Michigan officials about proceeding with a new bond issue that will provide money for the city's sagging budget and that had been put on hold because of the lawsuit over the financial stability deal.

-Along with the deal, Michigan agreed to allow Detroit to raise $137 million through a bond sale to aid its tattered finances.
+Detroit had faced the state funding cut-off after its top lawyer, Krystal Crittendon, earlier this month filed a lawsuit claiming that the financial stability deal with the state was invalid because Michigan owes more than $230 million to Detroit and was in default to the city.

-Detroit had faced a state funding cut-off after its top lawyer, Krystal Crittendon, earlier this month filed a lawsuit claiming that the financial stability agreement with the state was invalid because Michigan owes more than $230 million to Detroit and was in default to the city.
+The financial stability deal gave Michigan greater control over Detroit's troubled finances and was meant to avert a potential takeover by the state.
+Detroit has been hard hit by a steep drop in population, years of severe budget deficits and escalating employee costs.

 Ingham County Court Judge William Collette ruled that Crittendon could not bring the lawsuit because only Detroit's mayor and the city council have the authority to do so.